-Apryl Marie Fogel of Titusville has lived in Brevard County Florida for most of her life; she attended Brevard County public schools before moving to Tallahassee to attend Florida State University where she earned a bachelor’s degree in Interdisciplinary Social Sciences in addition to an Undergraduate Certificate in Aging Studies from the Claude Pepper Institute.
+Apryl Marie Fogel of Titusville, FL attended Florida State University where she earned a bachelor’s degree in Interdisciplinary Social Sciences in addition to an Undergraduate Certificate in Aging Studies from the Claude Pepper Institute.
 The topic of her certificate program research and practicum was “Providing for caregivers needs in families of Alzheimer’s patients.”

-With a strong emphasis on field operations and media campaigns, Fogel has worked in the External Affairs office for Florida Governor Jeb Bush, the Office of the Secretary at the U.S. Department of Housing and Urban Development, and as a NRA-ILA field representative focused on electing strong second amendment candidates and for the advancement of a conservative policy agenda for the last eight years.
+With a strong emphasis on field operations and media relations, Fogel has nearly a decade of experience working towards the advancement of a conservative policy agenda.
+Her prior work history includes working in in the External Affairs office for Florida Governor Jeb Bush, the Office of the Secretary at the U.S. Department of Housing and Urban Development, two campaign cycles working as an NRA-ILA field representative and serving in the offices of three members of congress.

-In 2010 Fogel led the efforts of a statewide grassroots organization dedicated to return our nation to its founding principles of the U.S. Constitution.
-As the State Director of Americans for Prosperity Florida she reestablished a failed chapter making it one of the best in the nation.
-Her success included growing membership from just over 30k to just over 90k, building a network of dozens of tea party groups to partner with for events and advocacy, coordinating 2 statewide bus tours and over 75 events in 12-months.
+In 2010, Fogel led the efforts of a statewide grassroots organization dedicated to return our nation to the founding principles of the U.S. Constitution.
+As the State Director of Americans for Prosperity Florida, she reestablished a failed chapter making it one of the best in the nation.
+Her success included growing membership from just over 30k to just over 90k, building a network of dozens of tea party groups to partner with for events and advocacy, coordinating 2 statewide bus tours, several statewide fly-arounds and over 75 local grassroots events in 12-months.

-She successfully designed and implemented a plan for voter education in the “November is Coming” project which targeted 4 U.S. Congressional Districts with liberal incumbents who with big spending big government voting histories were not representing their constituents best interest.
-Her comprehensive “November is Coming” plan included a direct mail program, phone banking, door-to-door canvassing, radio ads, billboards and television ads proved to be very successful.
-All four districts are now represented by new members of Congress who have pledged to rein in the size, scope and spending of the federal government.
+She successfully designed and implemented a plan for voter education in the “November is Coming” project.
+This national project targeted 4 U.S. congressional districts in Florida with liberal incumbents, who with big spending big government voting histories were not representing their constituents best interest.
+Her comprehensive “November is Coming” plan included a direct mail program, phone banking, door-to-door canvassing, radio ads, billboards and television ads.
+The combined efforts of Fogel and her activists proved to be very successful.
+All four districts were won and in 2010 were represented by new members of Congress who pledged to rein in the size, scope and spending of the federal government.

-Fogel continues to make guest appearances on conservative radio shows and speak to groups throughout Florida.
+She continues to make guest appearances on conservative radio shows and is active in the Tea Party movement.